newrelic/docs-website/src/data-dictionary/events/ContainerSample/StorageMetadataTotalBytes.md

   - ContainerSample
 ---

 Total Metadata space in the Storage Driver.
-(Only Device Mapper driver is supported)
+Only Device Mapper driver is supported.